 08 / 14 / 2018

-This interactive presentation contains the latest oil & gas production data from 19000 horizontal wells in the Eagle Ford region (TRRC districts 1-4), that started producing since 2010, through April 2017.
+This interactive presentation contains the latest oil & gas production data through April from 20,207 horizontal wells in the Eagle Ford region, that started producing since 2008.

 The ‘Advanced Insights’ presentation is displayed below: